Yuji Itadori: Powers and abilities

 Yuji is one of his school's most powerful and talented students.
 In high school, he had superhuman strength, reflexes, and overall athletic ability.
 He is incredibly agile and can run at up to 60.12 km/h.
-In the world of jujutsu sorcery, Yuji is also an exceptional prodigy.
-He has contended with and defeated Grade 1 and Special Grade curses, despite only having been introduced into the world a few months beforehand.
-He can contain Sukuna with little effort, and can harm the shape of a curse's soul in addition to their physical body.
-Yuji also has a strong durability, being able to walk off stab wounds and beatings.
-Among his jujutsu techniques are Divergent Fist where the flow of his cursed energy has a reverb effect against enemies, guaranteeing a second hit.
-He also uses Black Flash, a cursed energy hit that takes 0.000001 seconds to become enacted.
-He has used the Black Flash nine times so far in the manga, and up to four times in a row.
+In the world of Jujutsu sorcery, Yuji is also an exceptional prodigy.
+He has contended with and defeated Grade 1 and Special Grade Curses, despite only having been introduced into the world a few months beforehand.
+He can contain Sukuna with little effort, unless he is fed ten of Sukuna's fingers at once, and can harm the shape of a Curse's soul in addition to their physical body.
+Yuji also has strong durability, being able to walk off stab wounds and beatings.
+Among his Cursed Techniques are Divergent Fist where the flow of his Cursed Energy has a delayed effect against enemies, guaranteeing a second hit.
+He also uses Black Flash, a Cursed Energy hit that takes 0.000001 seconds to become enacted.
+He has used the Black Flash seventeen times so far in the manga, and up to eight times in a row consecutively, he also retains the cursed technique of Ryomen Sukuna “Shrine” putting him on equal footing with the king himself.
+Yuji also gained blood manipulation after consuming the remaining cursed wombs and opened a domain expansion in complete shape.
+Even though the domain has not been revealed by the Author, Gege Akutami.
+And he opened a domain simply by training for 1 month.